Nutritional Value of Fresh Produce

 - Distribute copies of the Fresh Fruits and Vegetables Nutrition Facts handout to individual students or small groups of two or three.
 Review one Nutrition Facts label with the class to make certain that students understand how to read them.
 Using a document camera to show the handout may be helpful.

-- Distribute copies of the Dietary Fiber, Vitamin A and Vitamin C bar graph worksheets.
+- Distribute copies of the Dietary Fiber bar graph activity sheets.
 Review the procedure for making bar graphs.
 You may wish to make an example blank graph to use in your explanation of bar graphing.
 Remind students that all graphs contain the following:

 - labels for the vertical axes